jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **KEYWORDS:** VEHICLE, FLY, FIRE PRISM

-#### > WARGEAR OPTIONS:
-- This model may replace its twin shuriken catapult with a shuriken cannon.
-- This model may take items from the Vehicle Equipment list.
 #### > SPECIAL RULES:
 - **Hover Tank:** Distance and ranges are always measured to and from this model’s hull, even though it has a base.
 - **Pulsed Laser Discharge:** ???
 - **Explodes:** ???

+#### > OPTIONS:
+- This model may replace its twin shuriken catapult with a shuriken cannon.
+- This model may take items from the Vehicle Equipment list.

 ### \[Heavy Support] Wraithlord